mikemacd/jira-issue-activity-visual-diff/README.md

 JIRA Issue Activity Diff
 ========================

-Chrome extension that replaces the JIRA activity view on an issue with a unified diff rather than the stock side-by-side view.
+Adds a unified diff to the JIRA activity history view on an issue in addition to the stock side-by-side view.

 Available from [the Chrome Store][1].